Pemi Aderoju

-Oluwalopemiwa Adedunmola Aderoju (born 5 May 2004) is an English professional footballer who plays as a forward for club Eastbourne Borough on loan from Peterborough United.
+Oluwalopemiwa Adedunmola Aderoju (born 5 May 2004) is an English professional footballer who plays as a forward for EFL League Two club Crawley Town on loan from club Peterborough United.

 Career

 Aderoju was educated at Bedford Modern School.
 He played non-League football for Kempston Rovers and Biggleswade.
 On 5 January 2024, he signed an 18-month contract with Peterborough United following a trial spell.
 He made his debut in EFL League One on 10 February, when he came on as an 87th-minute substitute for Archie Collins in a 5–2 defeat at Wycombe Wanderers.
 He said "I thank God that I have been able to get to this point and hopefully it is the first of many appearances at this level".

 On 25 January 2025, following a spell with Boston United, Aderoju joined National League South side Farnborough on loan for the remainder of the season.

 On 7 July 2025, Aderoju joined National League South side Eastbourne Borough on a season-long loan.
+After a successful first half of the 2025–26 season, with 20 goals in 28 games, Aderoju was recalled from his loan spell at Eastbourne Borough.

+On 7 February 2026, Aderoju scored his first league goal for Peterborough United in a 6–1 thrashing of Wigan Athletic.
+The following month, he signed a new long-term contract with the club.